 My daughters kept asking for us to buy then a wet brush.
 Once we finally got one for them, we completely see what all the hype is about.
 The brushes truly work as advertised.

-SO WHAT DOES A WET brush DO?
+SO WHAT DOES A WET BRUSH DO?

 It allows you to brush out tangles from hair or fur without it hurting.
 It looks and acts just like any other store bought brush, only it is different.
 I really do not know why or how it does it, but it does.
 It just works.